th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 We laid the first stone on Ouroboros on Friday February 12th, 2016.
-At that point in time Ouroboros was still planned as a RINA implementation, so we started from the beginning: an empty git repository, renewed enthousiasm, fresh _specs_ -- still warm from the printer and smelling of toner -- in our hands, and Sanders initial software design and APIs in colored marker on the whiteboard.
+At that point in time Ouroboros was still planned as a RINA implementation, so we started from the beginning: an empty git repository under our cursor, renewed enthousiasm in our minds, fresh _specs_ -- still warm from the printer and smelling of toner -- in our hands, and Sanders initial software design and APIs in colored marker on the whiteboard.
 Days were long -- we still had work to do on PRISTINE, mind you -- and evenings were short.
 I could now imagine the frustration of the i2cat people, who a couple of years prior were probably also spending their evenings and nights enthousiastically coding on IRATI while, for us, IRATI was still a (very interesting) job rather than a passion.
 We would feel no such frustrations as we knew from the onset that the development of Ouroboros was going to be a two-man job.

 While we were spending half our days gathering and compiling results from our _LFA_ experiments for PRISTINE, which -- fortunately or